FinnMacCumail/deepagents/VALIDATION_REPORT_V1.md

 ## Executive Summary

-Successfully migrated DeepAgents framework to support LangChain v1.0.0 with message trimming functionality to reduce prompt token usage.
+Successfully migrated DeepAgents framework to support LangChain v1.0.0 with the TRUE v1 API using `create_agent` and `SummarizationMiddleware` to reduce prompt token usage.
 The implementation uses a feature flag (`USE_V1_CORE`) to allow seamless switching between v0 and v1 implementations.

 ## Implementation Status